ChristopherDuggan/js-errors-overview/README.md

 Next, we will get some practice putting these concepts to use with a mini lab on debugging JavaScript errors linked [here](https://git.generalassemb.ly/sei-921/js-debugging-errors).

+## Hungry for More?

+- Check out this [repo](https://git.generalassemb.ly/sei-921/intro-to-debugging) for info on console methods beyond `log` and built-in debugger tools in Chrome and VS Code.
+- Use the Error object to throw custom error messages and learn more about error handling in this [article](https://levelup.gitconnected.com/the-definite-guide-to-handling-errors-gracefully-in-javascript-58424d9c60e6).

 ### Sources/Attributions
 - [W3 Schools on JS Errors](https://www.bugsnag.com/blog/anatomy-of-a-javascript-error)
 - [Anatomy of a JS Error by BugSnap](https://www.bugsnag.com/blog/anatomy-of-a-javascript-error)